m1ckyb/fly.io-Uptime-Kuma-Tailscale/README.md

 # fly.io-Uptime-Kuma-Tailscale
-fly.io Uptime Kuma with a Tailscale VPN
+fly.io Uptime Kuma with a Tailscale VPN (depreciated)

 ```
-NO LONER WORKS WITH THE LATEST VERSION OF UPTIME-KUMA
+NO LONER WORKS WITH THE LATEST VERSION OF UPTIME-KUMA (DEPRECIATED)
 ```

 ```